Backend Stores

 Schema Migrations:

-to upgrade your database schema before starting the server.
+mlflow serverwill fail against a database with an out-of-date schema.
+Always runmlflow db upgrade [db_uri]to upgrade your database schema before starting the server.
 Schema migrations can result in database downtime and may take longer on larger databases.
 Always backup your database before running migrations.

 In Sep 2023, we increased the max length for params recorded in a Run from 500 to 8k (but we limit param value max length to 6000 internally). mlflow/2d6e25af4d3e_increase_max_param_val_length is a non-invertible migration script that increases the cap in existing database to 8k.
 Please be careful if you want to upgrade and backup your database before upgrading.